Piazza Armerina, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, F and L. Take care to find the correct type.
-Most adapters currently being sold are simply plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, F and L. Take care to choose the correct kind.
+Many adapters currently sold are just plugs and expect your devices to change the voltage themselves.
 If your devices can't do that they could burn up.
 This one is sufficent for most countries.

 • Luggage scale to avoid fees